 First, the parent metal and the alloying agents need to be turned into powders!
 There are a few main methods for doing this:

 The sponge iron process is the oldest of the powderization techniques.
-The ore is mixed with something called a coke breeze (which is what’s left of coal after you burn it), and lime in order to make a special sulphur that avoids contamination with the powdered parent metal.
+The ore is mixed with something called a coke breeze (which is what’s left of coal after you burn it), and lime in order to make a special sulfur that avoids contamination with the powdered parent metal.

-The coke and lime mixture (not like cocktails!) and the ore are then put into a special drum, the coke and lime sandwiching the ore between it.
+The coke and lime mixture (not like cocktails!) and the ore are then put into a special drum, the coke, and lime sandwiching the ore between it.